Izenda7Series/docs-html/_sources/install/doc_installation_guide.rst.txt

          Select Data Server Type |br|

    -  Make sure you’ve used the proper syntax for your Connection String.
+   -  Certain characters may cause issues when used in Connection Strings.
+Avoid using characters such as semicolons, single-quotes, or double-quotes

       MSSQL, PostgreSQL, Oracle, and MySQL Connection Strings are all formatted a little different, provide different options, and expect different syntaxes.
 Use resources like `ConnectionStrings.com <https://www.connectionstrings.com/>`__ to make sure you’re including the right details, options, and port numbers: